PythonScanClient/PyScanClient/doc/getting_started.rst

 End users can assemble recipes for a scan by writing python scripts similar to the ones shown so far.
-In practice, however, it is more likely for experts to prepare such scripts and end users then simply adjust key parameters and execute the script.
+In practice, however, it is more likely for experts to prepare such scripts.
+End users then adjust key parameters and execute the script.

 For frequently used recipes, a GUI can be added.
 Instead of editing a script and executing it in a terminal window, users can then set parameters and submit a scan from the GUI.

-In CS-Studio, use the menu `File`, `Open`` to open `PyScanClient/example/opi/2_XYScan.bob`.
+In CS-Studio, use the menu `File`, `Open` to open `PyScanClient/example/opi/2_XYScan.bob`.
 In addition to the beam, shutter and X/Y motors that we've already seen, it adds a "Scan" section.
-By default, it will scan both motors from 0 to 5, and at each position await 3 neutrons.
+By default, it will scan both motors from 0 to 5, awaiting 3 neutrons at each position.

 Press "Go!" and note how the Scan Monitor now shows a running "XY Scan".
-Right-click on the scan in the monitor, open the "Scan Data Table" and watch it add new data for each scanned position.
+Right-click on the scan in the monitor, open the "Scan Data Table" and watch it grow by a row for each scanned position.
 Close the data table and instead open the "Scan Data Plot".
-From the "X Axis" drop-down, select "xpos", and from the "Value 1" drop-down select "ypos".
+From the "X Axis" drop-down, select "motor_x", and from the "Value 1" drop-down select "motor_y".

 .. image:: scan_xy.png